 A number of companies offer RabbitMQ-as-a-service in multiple clouds.
 Please see Installation Guide to learn more.

-Some platforms are not supported and probably never will be:
+Some platforms are not supported: